franzSazon/DOST-DavaoProjectMapper/README.md

 ## Usage

-1. Select the ingestion mode that matches your workbook (Division-Based Template or General Template).
+1. Select the ingestion mode that matches your file (Division-Based Template, General Template, or Plain CSV Upload).
-2. Upload the project Excel file in the sidebar.
+2. Upload the project Excel or CSV file in the sidebar.
-3. Use the filters to narrow projects by division, status, date, or budget.
+3. Use the filters to narrow projects by title, division, status, date, or budget.
 4. Click markers on the map for project details, check the KPI scorecards, and export data as CSV or a map image.
 5. Optionally, generate an AI summary or ask questions about the filtered dataset.